-B2B outbound sales has historically been defined by high administrative overhead.
-Sales development representatives spend up to 70% of their working hours building lists, verifying emails, writing outreach copy, and updating CRM records.
-This leaves minimal time for actual conversations with potential buyers.
+B2B outbound has always carried a lot of admin.
+Sales development reps spend up to 70% of their hours building lists, verifying emails, writing copy, and updating CRM records.
+That leaves little time for actual conversations.

-To solve this efficiency bottleneck, B2B companies are adopting autonomous AI agents.
-These digital workers manage more of the outbound process, allowing human teams to focus on judgment, relationships, and closing.
-Two visible platforms in this category are 11x.ai (featuring Alice, its AI SDR) and Gojiberry.
+To cut that overhead, companies are buying autonomous AI agents.
+These digital workers handle more of the outbound process so humans can keep judgment, relationships, and closing.
+Two visible platforms in this category are 11x.ai (Alice, its AI SDR) and Gojiberry.

-While both platforms aim to automate B2B prospecting, they approach the problem from different directions.
-11x.ai focuses on building a fully autonomous multi-channel agent.
-Gojiberry focuses on real-time intent signals and automated lead qualification.
+Both automate B2B prospecting.
+They do not do it the same way.
+11x.ai builds a fully autonomous multi-channel agent.
+Gojiberry focuses on live intent signals and automated qualification.

 The comparison is really about operating model.
 Do you want to buy an enterprise digital worker and delegate a large part of outbound?
 Or do you want a lighter AI agent focused on finding high-intent prospects and running a more founder-friendly workflow?
 The answer depends less on the logo and more on your team size, deal value, and tolerance for handing execution to software.